 A fundamental challenge in divorce cases is determining the right value to assign to a small business.
 Divorce attorneys and judges, while skilled in legal matters, generally lack the specialized expertise needed to accurately value a private business or investment.
 This is where the need for professional valuation comes into play.

-Standard of value generally describes the basis and underlying assumptions that are used to appropriately measure business value.
+Standard of value generally describes the basis and underlying assumptions used to measure business value.
 For example, a business may be worth more to a particular buyer or owner with an established network or reputation in an industry than another buyer without those things.
 This is referred to as an investment value standard.
-As a specific buyer might pay more for a business, often a higher value is determined using the investment value standard.
-Conversely the “fair market value” standard is generally defined as the price at which the property would change hands between a hypothetical willing buyer and seller, neither being under any compulsion to buy or sell and both having reasonable knowledge of relevant facts.[1]
-Depending on the state, either the fair market value or investment standard may be used.
+When a specific buyer might pay more for a business, a higher value may be determined when using the investment value standard.

 The Asset Approach